Quick guide to the various streaming music options (both subscription and free).

 Provides access to all types of classical music, from medieval to modern.
 Many options for browsing or searching, such as genre, time period, composer, or performer.
 New recordings are added monthly.
 Part of the Music Online collection from Alexander Street Press, it can be searched simultaneously with related resources such as the Classical Music Reference Library and Opera in Video.

 - Contemporary World Music

 Contains more than 1.5 million recordings from throughout the world.
 The focus is on contemporary genres, but also includes traditional music styles.
 Part of Alexander Street Press's "Music Online" collection.

-- DRAM (Digital Repository of American Music)
+- DRAM (Database of Recorded American Music)

 Scholarly source of recordings, especially contemporary classical works, from non-commercial labels such as New World and CRI.
 Original liner notes and essays are included.
 Many other musical genres are represented, such as folk, jazz, early rock, and musical theater.

 The Database of Recorded American Music (DRAM) is pleased to announce the first installment of an important archive of music from the legendary experimental music space, Experimental Intermedia, in New York.
 Now active almost 40 years, composer and video artist Phill Niblock has used his loft as a central meeting place for some of the most important American and International thinkers in contemporary conceptual music.

 Provides access to jazz recordings from the 1920s to today, including legendary artists and record labels from the U.S. and other countries around the world.
 All major jazz genres are represented and new recordings are added monthly.
 Links can be sent to a mobile device for listening on the go.
 Part of the Music Online collection from Alexander Street Press.